ksator/junos-automation-with-stackstorm/README.md

 | napalm.traceroute                    | napalm | Run a traceroute from a network device using NAPALM.     |
 +--------------------------------------+--------+----------------------------------------------------------+
 ```
-To get the details about one action, run one of the two below commands (I prefer the second one):
+To get details about an action, run one of this command:
 ```
 $ sudo st2 action get napalm.get_facts
 +-------------+--------------------------------------------------------------+